xen0vas/SLAE/Assignment4/README.md

 ## SecurityTube Linux Assembly Expert Course

-### This repo is created for the purpose of the SecurityTube SLAE 32bit course
+### This directory is created for the purpose of 4th Assignment of the SecurityTube SLAE 32bit course

+#### for more info check out my blog